Watching Telenovelas Can Improve Your Spanish

 However, intermediate students know more verbs and a wide range of nouns covering a variety of subjects.
 Students can use this to their advantage.

 Watching the novela: It's a good idea to watch an episode twice.
 The first time through, jot down some words you recognize but don't know.

-Immediately after, look them up and write down the definition you think fits with the subject matter of the show.
-Don't spend a lot of time doing this - just jot down one or two words to understand the meaning.
+Immediately after, look them up and write down the definition you think fits with the show's subject matter.
+Don't spend a lot of time doing this—just jot down one or two words to understand the meaning.

 Once you're familiar with the new vocabulary words, watch the episode again.
 You'll be pleasantly surprised at how much more you can understand.

 Follow up: As with the beginning-level speakers, it's a good idea to try to incorporate these words into your daily Spanish vocabulary.